ilionx/qlabs-limitlessgaming/README.md

 ## CONTRIBUTE

-Your able to contribute by opening a new issue, or reacting to an existing issue or opening a pull request against the master branch, this way the community can discus the issue, or changes.
+Your able to contribute by opening a new issue or reacting to an existing issue or opening a pull request against the master branch, this way the community can discus the issue, or changes.

-for a more detailed view on how to contribute to this project see [Contributing](CONTRUBITING.md)
+for a more detailed view on how to contribute to this project see [Contributing](CONTRIBUTING.md)

 ### Code of Conduct